davbeek/gitinspectorgui-old/README.md

 ## Installation of GitinspectorGUI for Windows

-Download the stand-alone executable `windows-gitinspectorgui-arm-setup.exe` or `windows-gitinspectorgui-intel-setup.exe` from the [releases page](https://github.com/davbeek/gitinspectorgui/releases).
-Execute it, and follow the on-screen installation instructions.
-The GitinspectorGUI executable will be available under the program group GitinspectorGUI.
+Download the stand-alone executable `win-gitinspectorgui-arm-setup.exe` or `win-gitinspectorgui-intel-setup.exe` from the [releases page](https://github.com/davbeek/gitinspectorgui/releases).
 Select the Arm version for modern systems with a Snapdragon processor and the Intel version for systems with a traditional Intel processor.
 When you are not sure, you probably have an Intel processor.
+Execute the downloaded file, and follow the on-screen installation instructions.
+The GitinspectorGUI executable will be available under the program group GitinspectorGUI.

 ## Installation of GitinspectorGUI for macOS